mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 Datapath actions: ct(commit,zone=14,label=0/0x1)
 {% endhighlight %}

 Therefore after crossing multiple tables the packet is finally dropped at table 25.
 The purpose of most tables is documented for the curious mind.
-Given that the packet is not going out of the compute node is not even reaching the gateway nodes.
-Remember floating IPs should still be created there in _non DVR_ mode.
-Next step is to determine which should be the gateway node for this network to inspect the other end.
+The packet is not going out of the compute node which means is not even reaching the gateway nodes.
+Remember floating IPs should still be created in them in _non DVR_ mode.
+So a reasonable next step is to determine which should be the gateway node for this network to check both ends of the communication.

 ### 3. Resolution

- - Find the port from the router in the external network.
+Find the port from the router in the external network.

 {% highlight bash %}
 (admin)(overcloud) [stack@undercloud-osp16 ~]$ openstack port list --device-id 420fc376-5a71-4d19-8cc3-39160764a08c --device-owner 'network:router_gateway'